A person with experience of homelessness explains how to donate clothes with dignity.

 People donate to charities because they want to help others in need.
 While donating clothing is well-intentioned, it’s important to consider if you are giving the gifts to serve the community, or because you want to get rid of trash.
 Just because someone is staying in a tent doesn’t mean that they don’t want to look good.

-How to Donate Clothing That Helps People Experiencing Homeless in Portland
+How to Donate Clothes That Help People Experiencing Homeless

 “Whenever you are in doubt, apply the following test.
 Recall the face of the poorest and the weakest man whom you may have seen and ask yourself if the step you contemplate is going to be of any use to him,” Gandhi wrote of helping the poor.